 She concluded that the majority of the patients she sees on a daily basis are women with mood and anxiety disorders.
 Additionally, in her administrative role, she is also involved in the policies and staffing of inpatient services.

-Employment of Psychiatrists is projected to grow 14 percent from 2014 to 2024.
+Employment of Psychiatrists is projected to grow 14 percent over the next decade.
 This growth can largely be attributed to a growing awareness regarding mental health conditions, as well as more health insurance policies providing coverage for this type of healthcare.
 More facilities, such as outpatient centers, hospitals and schools, now offer psychiatric care as well, increasing demand for these roles.

 The most frequent employers of Psychiatrists are the offices of Physicians, psychiatric and substance abuse hospitals, outpatient care centers, general and surgical hospitals and the state government.
 Additionally, the state with the highest employment level in this occupation is California, followed by New York, Ohio, Illinois and Massachusetts.